vert-x/vert-x.github.io/docs_md/core_manual_groovy.md

 Sometimes after you send a message you want to receive a reply from the recipient.
 This is known as the *request-response pattern*.

 To do this you send a message, and specify a reply handler as the third argument.
-When the receiver receives the message they can reply to it by calling the `reply` method on the message..
+When the receiver receives the message they can reply to it by calling the `reply` method on the message.
 When this method is invoked it causes a reply to be sent back to the sender where the reply handler is invoked.
 An example will make this clear:

 The receiver: